Giftbit/giftbit-example-marketplace/README.md

 # Interactive Marketplace Example

 ## Getting Started
+ - [sign up](https://testbedapp.giftbit.com/register/registerGiver) for a Giftbit testbed account
  - Install Node.js https://nodejs.org/en/
+ - Clone or download the repo
- - Open 2 separate terminals
+ - Open 2 separate terminals and navigate to the project root in both
  - Configure the server first
     - Open server/config.js
-    - Put in your token (without the `Bearer` prefix)
+    - Put in your testbed API token ([found here](https://testbedapp.giftbit.com/userAccountManagement/apiKeyManagement))
     - Put in a template ID ([create one here](https://testbedapp.giftbit.com/giftTemplate/list))
  - Start the server before the client
     - IMPORTANT! the server must be started first so the client can proxy to the correct address